 - You can use an IRIX management station to manage Storage Arrays connected to a host with an operating system other than that supported by the storage management software.
-Contact your customer support representative for more information. - To manage the array, you can use an IRIX workstation (or Windows NT 4.0) to connect to an IRIX host.
+Contact your customer support representative for more information. - To manage the array, you can use an IRIX workstation (or Windows NT 4.0 or Windows 2000) to connect to an IRIX host.